barryclark/jekyll-now/about.md

 ZBCE is just getting started and there's a long way to go.
 Here is our [Road Map](https://github.com/orgs/zotbins/projects/9)

 ## Contributing
+This project is not all about coding.
+It also requires a vast set of skills including digital design, documentation, feedback, and more.
+All contributions are important to help this project thrive, not just the ones from pull requests.

 Here are some following ways you can contribute:
 - Join the [Discord](https://discord.gg/mGKVVpxTPr) server and contribute to our growing community
 - Submit bugs by opening an issue on our [Github](https://github.com/zotbins).
 Please make sure that bugs are reported in detail and is reproducible.